 - Range of on-farm facilities and unique established trial-plot areas to support your work

-- Our research degrees are validated by the University of Gloucestershire allowing you to interact with a large and subject-diverse postgraduate community
+- Our research degrees are validated by the University of Gloucestershire giving you access to a large and subject-diverse postgraduate network

 Current research areas include: